Borrowing Privileges (for You, Your Research Assistant, and Your Family)

 To see what is on electronic reserves for a particular course, please log in to Moodle.

-To add materials to electronic reserves, please contact Theresa Donahue (Magill Library), Norm Medeiros (White Science Library & Astronomy Library), Adam Crandell (Union Music Library), or your administrative assistant, as appropriate.
+To add materials to electronic reserves, please contact Theresa Donahue (Magill Library), Carol Howe (White Science Library & Astronomy Library), Adam Crandell (Union Music Library), or your administrative assistant, as appropriate.

 To see what is on physical reserves for a particular course, search by either professor last name or course number/name: